michael4338/iDecide/README.md

-# iDecide
+# iDecide intelligence - Decision Making Assistant

-SwiftUI app that helps users to make decisions intelligently
+A SwiftUI app that helps users make decisions intelligently.

-Key Features (v1.0)
+## Key Features (v1.0)

+### 1. Decision Management
+- Add decisions
+- Edit decisions
-1. Add/Edit/Delete decisions
+- Delete decisions

-2. Inside a particular decision
+### 2. Decision Details
-   a.
-Add/Edit/Delete factors
+- Add/Edit/Delete factors
-   b.
-Add/Edit/Delete options
+- Add/Edit/Delete options
-   c.
-Display Options with Factors and Scores
+- Display Options with Factors and Scores

+### 3. Decision Making
-4. Let users select one option as the decided one
+- Select one option as the final decision

+### 4. Reporting
-5. Generate report with all the details
+- Generate comprehensive reports with all details

+## Feedback

 We'd love to hear from you!
+If you:
+- Have any questions
+- Run into issues
+- Have feature suggestions

-If you have any questions, run into issues, or have feature suggestions, please don't hesitate to report them here.
+Please don't hesitate to report them here.
 Your feedback helps us make the app better for everyone.

 Thank you for your support!